frenetic-lang/tutorials/GSoC-2014-Project-Ideas.md

 look into integrating Frenetic as the backend for a BGP implementation (e.g., bird).

+This answer applies to frenetic bindings for any target language, but I'll just use Python when referring to the target language.
+A lot of the work, however, will require development of APIs on the OCaml side.

+Ultimately this project boils down to designing and implementing a wrapper of the Frenetic application API that exposes this API in another programming language.
+There are many possible ways to export the Frenetic API.
+One approach might be to expose the Frenetic API as a RESTful interface by an embedded HTTP server.
+Another approach might be to embed a language interpreter (e.g., Python or Ruby) into Frenetic itself.
+Another approach might be to use an RPC library such as Apache Thrift.

+This project requires two main components to be developed, one in OCaml and one in the programming language for the bindings:

+On the Frenetic side:
+* Wrap the Frenetic API in component that can expose this API to an external language.
+Exposing the API can be done via one of several possible mechanisms as described above.

+On the other language side:
+* Determine a representation of the NetKAT abstract syntax tree that programmers can use to construct policies (as an example, consider how Pyretic embeds into Python a set of types that are closely related to the NetKAT types).
+* Develop the component that interfaces with the Frenetic API

 * Mentor: Spiros Eliopoulos
 * Difficulty: easy
 * Programming languages: OCaml and another language for the bindings (e.g., Python, Ruby, etc.)